Uwaseanitha10/WED_Anitha_26945_pl-Ass/README.md

 ```
 User created.

-Use: It creates a new user, gloria, with the password gloria.
+Use: It creates a new user, anitha, with the password anitha.
 Grant Basic Privileges
 ```sql
 SQL> GRANT CONNECT, RESOURCE, DBA, SYSDBA TO anitha;